 NSW and West Australian banksia 1929 is one of a number of paintings by Margaret Preston in which she used the floral still life to bring attention to the natural world and landscape as a way of expressing place and the notion of ‘home’.
 The distinctive organic forms of the banksia and restrained use of colour were emblematic of Preston’s commitment to painting native flowers as part of her quest to create a uniquely Australian national art.

-‘O’Keeffe, Preston, Cossington Smith: Making Modernism’ is on view at the Queensland Art Gallery and is accompanied by an exhibition publication available from the QAGOMA Store.
+‘O’Keeffe, Preston, Cossington Smith: Making Modernism’ is on show at the Queensland Art Gallery until 11 June 2017 and is accompanied by an exhibition publication available from the QAGOMA Store.

 The exhibition explores the intersection of three remarkable modernist painters who each used colour and abstraction to create a distinct, identifiable art.
 Even though they did not discuss their work with each other, North American artist Georgia O’Keeffe (1887–1986) and Australians Margaret Preston (1875–1963) and Grace Cossington Smith (1892–1984) shared a passionate curiosity for the natural world, and each worked within the emerging transcultural discourse of Modernism.